How Long Does Foam Rolling Take to Work? | 321 STRONG Answers

 ---

 Direct AnswerFoam rolling takes effect immediately for muscle tightness and post-workout soreness, with results appearing within minutes of a single session.
-For lasting improvements in flexibility and DOMS reduction, consistent rolling 3-5 times per week produces measurable gains within 2-4 weeks.
+For lasting improvements in flexibility and DOMS reduction, consistent rolling 3-5 times per week produces measurable results within 2-4 weeks.
 Technique matters too: slow, sustained pressure with 60-90 seconds per muscle group accelerates results compared to fast passes.

 ## Key Takeaways